ashrithadevi011/Smart-Bachelor-Housing-Finder-BatchFlats-/README.md

 #Dynamic Property Filtering:

-Users can apply filters such as:
+Users can apply filters such as:, Budget range, Bachelor-friendly houses, WiFi availability and  Food included

-Budget range

-Bachelor-friendly houses

-WiFi availability

-Food included

 The backend processes these filters and retrieves matching properties from the database.